niesfisch/build-monitor/README.md

 - Qt xcb plugin error: install the distro package listed in [Requirements](#requirements)
 - Tray icon missing in GNOME: verify the AppIndicator extension is enabled and re-login
 - Private repo returns 404: verify token scope, env var name, and workflow URL format
+- `--check-once` returns empty output or the tray shows only `❔` question marks: the GitHub token is likely not visible in the current environment.
+Verify that the env var is exported (`echo $GITHUB_TOKEN`) and that `github_token_env` in your config matches the exact variable name.
+For the systemd service, make sure the token is set in `~/.config/gha-tray-monitor/env` — a token exported only in your shell session is not inherited by the service.

 ## License